clinm/dataFormBinding/readme.md

 # Example
 One example is available on index.html.
 You can fill the forms and then click on 'display values' to discover the data recovered.
 This example is very basic and is a mean to show all available features.

-Accurate tests will hopefully come later.
+# Tests
+First run **npm install** and then go on basicTest.html

 # Incoming features
-- [ ] Automatic tests
+- [X] Automatic tests
 - [X] Handling default data (when the object is already filled with values we want to inject in the form)
 - [ ] Handling all type of data (date, datetime etc)